roan2008/testjules/UXUI_IMPROVEMENT_PLAN_v2.md

 - Breadcrumb Navigation ✅
 - All Pages Bootstrap Conversion ✅

-**Phase 3 Latest Achievements:**
-- AJAX Form Submissions ✅
+**ACTUAL Phase 3 Status (Corrected):**
+- AJAX Infrastructure ⚠️ (API exists but not connected)
-- Toast Notification System ✅
+- Toast Notification Functions ⚠️ (Functions exist but not wired)
-- Loading States & Overlays ✅
+- Loading States Template ⚠️ (Overlay exists but not triggered)
-- Real-time Form Validation ✅
+- Form Validation 🔲 (Not implemented)
-- API Endpoints (Basic) ✅
-- Error Handling System ✅
+- Real-time Features 🔲 (Not implemented)

 ---